hikeventures/hikeventures.github.io/_posts/articles/products/2017-01-23-garmin-suunto.markdown

 However, it will still miss the map feature which I like on the Garmin Fenix 5X.
 However, the Suunto Spartan has a slightly better screen resolution.

 Would this change my purchase desition?
 No. I still prefer the watch which can upload topo maps - the Garmin Fenix 5X.
+The Suunto Spartan might be however more appealing for those who need the lightest gear and don't need the map feature of the Garmin Fenix 5X.

 <script type="text/javascript">
 amzn_assoc_placement = "adunit0";